 OCRIE found in Wilson’s favor and determined that the man had “engaged in sexual assault” according to its report.
 The office found that he engaged in sexual contact with a person who “was incapacitated on the evening of Aug.
 31.”
 She “therefore was incapable of consenting to sexual activity,” the report states.
 OCRIE recommended that he be “suspended from the university for an appropriate amount of time” and that he have no further contact with Wilson.

 He did not return to Mount Pleasant the following semester.
-Student Government Association posted that the campus leader resigned “due to personal reasons and opportunities.”
+The Office of Student Conduct expelled him.
+Student Government Association posted on social media that the campus leader resigned “due to personal reasons and opportunities.”

 Wilson didn’t return to CMU either.

 Depressed and disillusioned, she moved back home seeking comfort from her family in Hudsonville.
 She spent the next few months working, spending time with her family and trying her best to move on from what happened to her that evening.